 The most helpful thing we did for storage was remove the toilet and convert the tiny bathroom into a food pantry.
 In this photo below you can see where the toilet was and where food tubs and laundry are now stacked.

-Since this photograph was taken my hubby has made permanent wooden shelves that go up past the window to securely store all our food and supplies.
+My hubby has made these permanent wooden shelves that go up past the window to securely store all our food and supplies.
+And, we made them the perfect size to slide these handled bins in and out easily.

 How do 5 people sleep in this tiny trailer?

-But, for the mean time, we manage with 2 people on each bed area and one on the floor.
+Generally, the plan is 2 people on each bed area and one on the floor.

 In the front of the trailer the table and benches convert into a sleeping area.
 We tend to just keep the table converted to a bed for convenience.

-Because this area is sometimes used transformed into a table, we use sleeping bags here.
+Because this area is sometimes transformed into a table, we use sleeping bags here to make the switch easy and quick.

 However, the back sleeping area is made up with actual sheets and blankets.
 I’d much prefer to sleep with blankets as I find sleeping bags too confining.
 This means I usually get to share the back bed with one of the kids.